 - Type of fines: Per occurrence.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of CC&R Section 6.22(a).
-"Garbage Cans", "Trash", & "Pets" in this manual.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.22(a).

 SPEEDING & RECKLESS DRIVING

 The posted speed limit for the neighborhood is 23 miles per hour.
 Vehicles speeding on the neighborhood's public roadways, or engaging in other reckless driving, constitute significant safety issues, and such actions are therefore not permitted.
 Violations of the speed limit or reckless driving may result in fines & penalties being levied by the AHHA against the car's driver, in addition to any which might be imposed by governmental authorities.